naitik2314/Streamlit-Cloud-Awake/README.md

-# 🌐 Random Text Selector with Selenium
+# 🌐 STREAMLIT CLOUD DEPLOYED WEBSITE AWAKE BOT

 This Python-based project leverages the **Selenium WebDriver** to visit a website, perform random text selection, and revisit the website at random intervals between **6 to 24 hours**.
 The script highlights randomly selected visible text on the page and mimics human-like behavior by scrolling and interacting with the page.